IPv6 packet: Jumbogram

 An optional feature of IPv6, the jumbo payload option in a Hop-By-Hop Options extension header, allows the exchange of packets with payloads of up to one octet less than 4 GB (232 − 1 = 4294967295 octets), by making use of a 32-bit length field.
 Packets with such payloads are called jumbograms.

 Since both TCP and UDP include fields limited to 16 bits (length, urgent data pointer), support for IPv6 jumbograms requires modifications to the transport layer protocol implementation.
 Jumbograms are only relevant for links that have a MTU larger than 65583 octets (more than 65535 octets for the payload, plus 40 octets for the fixed header, plus 8 octets for the Hop-by-Hop extension header).
-Only few link-layer protocols can process packets larger than 65535 octets.
+Only a few link-layer protocols can process packets larger than 65535 octets.

 Fragmentation

 Unlike in IPv4, IPv6 routers never fragment IPv6 packets.
 Packets exceeding the size of the maximum transmission unit (MTU) of the destination link are dropped and this condition is signaled by a Packet too big ICMPv6 message to the originating node, similarly to the IPv4 method when the Don't Fragment bit is set.
 End nodes in IPv6 are expected to perform Path MTU Discovery to determine the maximum size of packets to send, and the upper-layer protocol is expected to limit the payload size.
 If the upper-layer protocol is unable to do so, the sending host may use the Fragment extension header instead.

-Any data link layer conveying IPv6 data must be capable of transmitting an IP packet containing up to 1,280 bytes, thus the sending endpoint may limit its packets to 1,280 bytes and avoid any need for fragmentation or Path MTU Discovery.
+Any data link layer conveying IPv6 data must be capable of transmitting an IP packet containing up to 1,280 bytes; thus, the sending endpoint may limit its packets to 1,280 bytes and avoid any need for fragmentation or Path MTU Discovery.